13wealth/WEDE5020_WEBDev/README.md

 ---
 **Section 2 of Part 3 is implemented in v1.5.x**

+## [v1.5.2] - 2025-11-19
+- Added a rounded (“race-track”) search box in the navbar on the index page.
+- Included a search icon (🔍) next to the input box.
+- Changed the form so it doesn’t submit to /search (prevents “Cannot GET /search” error).
+- Updated the HTML/CSS so the search bar is styled as a pill (fully rounded ends).
+- Implemented client-side in-page search (using JavaScript) so the user input filters content on the page.
+- Removed previous broken behavior and made the search work dynamically on the page.

 ## [v1.5.1] - 2025-11-19
 - Added **validations** for forms:
   - Register Your Child modal